 Are you looking to make structural changes to your leasehold property?
-Then what should be checked on,
+Then what should you check before proceeding further:

-- Check your Lease Agreement: Some landlords may grant you permission in the lease only for making such changes and alterations and some may not grant permission at all without seeking their permission first.
+- Check your Lease Agreement: Some landlords may grant you permission in the lease only for making minor changes and alterations and some may not grant permission at all without seeking their permission first.

-- Discuss with the Freeholder/Managing Agent: They will analyze if the changing arrangement of a leasehold flat will cause any impact on the layout of the flat or will also affect the cost(increasing or decreasing) of the leasehold property.
+- Discuss with the Freeholder/Managing Agent: They will analyze if the proposed arrangement of a leasehold flat will cause any impact on the layout of the flat or will affect neighboring flats.

-Even if landlords permit you to make alterations, They may restrict you by imposing certain conditions that may increase the cost of the works.
+Even if landlords permit you to make alterations, they may restrict you by imposing certain conditions that may increase the cost of the works.
 Some may ask you to revert the alterations to the original at the end of the lease or at the time when you leave the flat in the future.

-You must obtain legal advice from an expert or experienced chartered surveyor in the town.
-You must require permission for the following alteration and improvement tasks on the leasehold property: building regulations, structural alterations, electricity, pipes leakage repair or gas line work, drilling walls, constructing a new kitchen or bathroom.
+You should obtain legal advice from an expert or experienced chartered surveyor.
+You must seek permission for the alterations and improvements on the leasehold property in regards to building regulations, structural alterations, electricity, pipes leakage repair or gas line work, drilling walls, constructing a new kitchen or bathroom.

 Costs of Alterations:

-With the alteration cost, you may also have to pay the extra charge to the landlord.
-The Landlord and Tenant Act 1927, Section 19 states that the alterations license or consent permission is not to be irrationally denied, the right of the landlord to claim for the charges of a moderate amount such be legal.
-Be conscious of the charges which landlords make.
+With regards the alteration cost, you may also have to pay a fee for the license to alter to the landlord.
+The Landlord and Tenant Act 1927, Section 19 states that the alterations license or consent permission is not to be irrationally denied, the right of the landlord to claim for the charges of a moderate amount is a legal right of the landlord.
 This may include administration charges, legal fees, hiring of technicians/engineers, granting a license, and reinstatement clause.

-The landlord may charge you more than the reasonable cost to make an abundant profit.
-In October 2017 Department for Communities and Local Government affirmed that the leaseholders may suffer unfair costs while making alterations to the leasehold property.
+The landlord may charge you more than the reasonable cost to make a profit.
+In October 2017 the Department for Communities and Local Government affirmed that the leaseholders may suffer unfair costs while making alterations to their leasehold property.
 The Conveyancing Association has concluded that 75 percent of leaseholders are paying unreasonable “regulatory” payments to their landlord or managing agent as standard and that schemes to correct this unreasonable behavior are inadequate.

-In April 2018 Ministry of Housing, Communities, and Local Government stated that the government and authorities will look into it and will ask about the fees that are more than the leasehold service charges, which can affect both the leaseholders and freeholders and examine under what conditions they are explained.
-If they are reasonable or illogical.
+In April 2018 the Ministry of Housing, Communities, and Local Government stated that the government and authorities will look into this unreasonable behavior and will investigate the fees that are sometimes more than the service charges, which can affect both the leaseholders and freeholders and examined under what conditions they are justified.

-A leaseholder has the right to examine the unreasonable charges if required at the First Tier Tribunal or Leasehold Valuation Tribunal.
-But before applying to the tribunal the leaseholder should speak to a qualified professional in order to understand the application process as well as the law associated with it.
-This is a compact and time-consuming process.
-Therefore, it is suggested to have a healthy conversation with a landlord to see if this matter can be resolved.
+A leaseholder has the right to question the unreasonable charges, if required, at the First Tier Tribunal or Leasehold Valuation Tribunal.
+But before applying to the tribunal the leaseholder should speak to a qualified professional in order to understand the application process as well as the law surrounding it.
+This is a complicated and time-consuming process.
+Therefore, it is suggested to first have a conversation with a landlord to see if this matter can be resolved.

-As you know about the laws and your rights towards the alteration you must deal with it in the right manner.
-If you have any questions or queries regarding the law and regulation of leasehold property alteration then you can contact one of our chartered surveyors without any hesitation.
+If you have any questions or queries regarding the law and regulation of leasehold property alterations then you can contact one of our chartered surveyors without any hesitation.

 Can a premium be imposed as a condition of granting permission?